-- 4. We will condemn bribery and corruption vigorously and courageously wherever it has been reliably identified, although we ourselves do not seek to expose individual cases of corruption. - 5.
+- 4. We will condemn bribery and corruption vigorously and courageously wherever it has been reliably identified. [although we ourselves do not seek to expose individual cases of corruption. removed at TI Annual Members Meeting 2011; however, TI-Canada continues to follow this full policy] - 5.
 The positions we take will be based on sound, objective and professional analysis and high standards of research. - 6.
 We will only accept funding that does not compromise our ability to address issues freely, thoroughly and objectively. - 7.
 We will provide accurate and timely reports of our activities to our stakeholders. - 8.
 We will respect and encourage respect for fundamental rights and freedoms. - 9.
 We are committed to building, working with and working through national chapters world wide. - 10.
-We will strive for balanced and diverse representation on our governing bodies.
+We will strive for balanced and diverse representation on our governing bodies. - 11.
+As one global movement, we stand in solidarity with each other and we will not act in ways that may adversely affect other Chapters or the TI Movement as a whole. [added by TI Annual Members Meeting 2011, in accordance with change made in #4]